kyleskrinak/jekyll-blog/README.md

 ### “Links” menu in Reveal

-Presentations include a ‘Links’ menu (Reveal Menu plugin).
-Maintainer details (vendored plugin + custom Links tab wiring): assets/reveal/plugin/menu/MAINTAINERS_NOTE.md.
+Presentations use Reveal.js without custom menu plugins.
+To add custom presentation features, modify the layouts in `_layouts/reveal.html` or `_layouts/reveal-duke.html`.

 ---